-The produced water tank Potential To Emit (PTE) for VOC and HAP was calculated using the maximum throughput and emission factors from the Colorado Department of Public Health and Environment (CDPHE) and the Texas Commission on Environmental Quality (TCEQ).
+The Potential To Emit (PTE) for VOC and HAP from the produced water tanks was calculated using the aggregated maximum facility throughput and emission factors from the Colorado Department of Public Health and Environment (CDPHE) and the Texas Commission on Environmental Quality (TCEQ).
 As the VOC emission rate from the produced water storage tank is less than 0.5 tpy, the produced water storage tank is an NSR exempt source in accordance with 20.2.72.202.B(5) NMAC, and an insignificant source under the Title V Insignificant Activity list, Item #1.